triopter/markdown-md2html_links/README.md

 This is a [Python-Markdown](https://python-markdown.github.io/) extension for replacing .md file extensions with .html extensions in links.
-This is especially useful for maintaining Markdown collections file that contain relative internal links, but are still parser-agnostic.
+This is especially useful for maintaining Markdown collections that contain relative internal links, but are still parser-agnostic.
 There is a related [GitHub issue](https://github.com/Python-Markdown/markdown/issues/1094).

 ## Installation